chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 This job is handled by a special piece of software called the scheduler.
 On an HPC system, the scheduler manages which jobs run where and when.

+lets go to Tulsa go hurricanes!

 The scheduler used in this lesson is LSF.
 Although LSF is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

 ## Running a batch job

 The most basic use of the scheduler is to run a command non-interactively.
-Any command (or series of commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.
+Any command (or series of commands) that you want to run on the cluster is called a *batch job*, and the process of using a scheduler to run the job is called *batch job submission*.

-In this case, the job we want to run is just a shell script.
+In this case, the batch job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.

-> ## Creating our test job
+> ## Creating our test batch job
 >
 > Using your favorite text editor, create the following script and run it.
 > Does it run on the compute nodes or the login node?
 >